IcebergASV-Archive/gate-guider/README.md

 Post Conditions
 - The GPS coordinate for the mid-point between the red and green marker has been identified.

 Prop Finder is inside the navigation package.
 It is launched with prop_finder.launch and contains 3 nodes: angle_finder, distance_finder, and coord_finder.
-It also includes node for publishing fake sensor data for testing.
+It also includes nodes for publishing fake sensor data for testing.

 ### Object Detection